Last Updated on

 - You should check on the cuttings every couple of days to make sure that the plant isn’t rotting or showing signs of mildew on top of the soil.
-Concurrently make sure that the top layer of soil doesn’t get too dry, if it does water it again.
-Within a couple of weeks and no more than one month you should have roots perfect for transplanting.
+Concurrently make sure that the top layer of soil doesn’t get too dry if it does water it again.
+Within a couple of weeks and no more than one month, you should have roots perfect for transplanting.
 You can check this by gently pulling on the cutting.
-If there is any resistance when you gently pull, it means the roots of formed.
+If there is any resistance when you gently pull, it means the roots have formed.

 Caring for your hydrangea